linesbydevon/knightsTour/README.md

 #### Lightmode

 Lightmode style guide is still in development.
-In the interim, the pallete for lightmode is a simple inversion of the darkmode pallete.
+In the interim, the palette for lightmode is a simple inversion of the darkmode palette.

 ## Roadmap